conjurer-rich/conjurer-web/_pages/our-approach.md

 - Aligning problem-solving efforts with organizational goals.
 - Continuously iterating and improving systems and processes.

+{% include call-to-action.html text="Learn more about Solve it" link="/sense-share-solve/solve-it" %}

 ---

-## Why this approach matters
+## Why this matters

-The **Sense it, Share it, Solve it** framework ensures that your organization is not only reactive but also proactive in addressing change.
+The **Sense it, Share it, Solve it** approach ensures that your organization is not only reactive but also proactive in addressing change.
 By focusing on these key capabilities, you can:

 - Build resilience to handle uncertainty.
 - Create a culture of innovation and adaptability.